 By Stuart Wilson, ACMA CGMA · · 18 min read

-Meridian Consulting (PE-backed professional services, $8M revenue) was 18 months from a planned exit with financials that wouldn't survive a Quality of Earnings review.
-A buyer would have adjusted reported EBITDA from $1.8M down to $1.4M — knocking roughly $2M off the sale price.
-Through 12 months of structured exit preparation, we documented $400K in legitimate add-backs, reclassified $200K in recurring revenue that had been miscategorized as project-based, and identified $180K in normalized expense savings.
+Picture a PE-backed professional services firm (~$8M revenue) that is 18 months from a planned exit with financials that wouldn't survive a Quality of Earnings review.
+A buyer would adjust reported EBITDA from $1.8M down to $1.4M — knocking roughly $2M off the sale price.
+With 12 months of structured exit preparation, the methodology documents $400K in legitimate add-backs, reclassifies $200K in recurring revenue that had been miscategorised as project-based, and identifies $180K in normalised expense savings.
 Final adjusted EBITDA: $2.2M.
-The company exited at 5.2× EBITDA = $11.4M, compared to the ~$7M they would have realized without preparation.
-The $3M+ improvement more than covered five years of fractional CFO fees.
+The company exits at 5.2× EBITDA = $11.4M, compared to the ~$7M it would otherwise have realised.
+A $3M+ improvement that more than pays for the work itself.

-A fractional CFO engagement turned a messy $7M exit into an $11.4M transaction — by doing the work most companies skip until it's too late.
+A worked example of how a structured 12-month preparation can turn a messy $7M exit into an $11.4M transaction — by doing the work most companies skip until it's too late.

 By Stuart Wilson, ACMA CGMA · · 14 min read